A Semi-Supervised Approach for Power System Event Identification: Semi-supervised Event Identification: Model Learning and Validation

 \subsubsection{Label Spreading (LS)}

-In the realm of semi-supervised learning, label spreading (LS) falls within the category of graph-based semi-supervised (GSSL) models \cite{GSSL_survey}.
+Label spreading (LS) falls within the category of graph-based semi-supervised (GSSL) models \cite{GSSL_survey}.
 It involves constructing a graph and inferring labels for unlabeled samples where nodes represent samples and weighted edges reflect similarities.
-Consider a graph $G_{M}=(\mathcal{V}_{M}, \mathcal{W}_{M})$ which is constructed over the mixed labeled and unlabeled training set.
-Each sample, $x_i, \forall i \in \mathcal{I}_L \cup \mathcal{I}_U$, in the $\mathbf{X}_M$ can be represented as a graph node, $v_i$, i.e., $v_i \in \mathcal{V}_M \leftarrow x_i$.
-Furthermore, the edge weights matrix defined as $\mathcal{W}_M \in \R^{n^{(s)}_M\times n^{(s)}_M}$.
-Considering the Euclidean distance $\mathfrak{D}_{ij} = \lvert\lvert x_i-x_j \lvert\lvert^2$, the $i\Th$ row and $j\Th$ column of $\mathcal{W}_M$, denoted as $w_{ij}$, can be obtained as $w_{ij} = \exp({- \mathfrak{D}_{ij}/2\sigma^2})$ if $i\neq j$, and $w_{ii}=0$.
-As a result, the closer the samples are, they will have larger weights.
-Then the intuition is that similar samples (i.e., with closer distance) have similar labels, and labels propagate from the labeled samples to unlabeled ones through weighted edges where the weights carry the notion of similarity.
-A pseudo code for the LS algorithm based on \cite{LSzhou} is shown in Algorithm. \ref{alg: lp}.
-Note that, in updating the labels (line 7 in Algorithm. \ref{alg: lp}), samples receive information from their neighbors (first term) while preserving their initial information (second term).
+Consider a graph $G_{M}=(\mathcal{V}_{M}, \mathcal{W}_{M})$ which is constructed over the combined labeled and unlabeled training set.
+Each sample, $x_i, \forall i \in \mathcal{I}_L \cup \mathcal{I}_U$, can be represented as a node in a graph.
+For the resulting graph, we define the edge weights matrix as $\mathcal{W}_M \in \R^{n^{(s)}_M\times n^{(s)}_M}$.
+Defining $D_{ij} = \lVert x_i-x_j \rVert^2$, the $i\Th$ row and $j\Th$ column of $\mathcal{W}_M$, denoted as $w_{ij}$, can be obtained as $w_{ij} = \exp({- D_{ij}/2\sigma^2})$ if $i\neq j$, and $w_{ii}=0$.
+For such a measure of edge weight, proximal pairs of samples will have larger weights.
+Building on the classical intuition that proximal samples tend to have the same labels, the LS approach enables propagation of labels from the labeled to unlabeled samples through weighted edges where the weights carry the notion of similarity.
+In Algorithm~\ref{alg: lp}, we detail the steps of the LS approach based on \cite{LSzhou}.
+The update rule is captured in line 7 in Algorithm~\ref{alg: lp} wherein the labels for both the labeled and unlabeled samples are updated; in particular, for the labeled samples, such an update includes information from the neighbors (first term) while preserving the initial label (second term).
 The parameter $\alpha$ determines the weighting between neighbor-derived information and the sample's original label information.